Dav1dch/AndroidCalculator/readme.md

-this is a calculator for android!～
+This is a calculator for android!～